 11.12.
-Equation (30) is quite important in practice.
+Equation (32) is quite important in practice.
 In most cases, systems are naturally defined/given/studied in terms of their conditional probabilities, say $p{Y|X}(y|x)$.
 Therefore, it is important the we know how to construct the joint pmf from the conditional pmf.

 Example 11.13.
-Consider a binary symmetric channel.
+Consider a binary symmetric channel defined in Example 11.3.
 Suppose the input X to the channel is Bernoulli(0.3).
 At the output Y of this channel, the crossover (bit-flipped) probability is 0.1.
 Find the joint pmf $p{X,Y}(x,y)$ of X and Y.